IBM/iot-cloud-ai-tutorial/tutorial/3-NODERED.md

 1. Click the :pencil2: icon (pencil) next to **TLS Configuration** and fill the next screen with the information below.
     * *Verify server certificate*: `ON`.
     * *Server Name*: `ORG_ID.messaging.internetofthings.ibmcloud.com`, as in `credentials.mqtt_host`.
-1. Click **Update** to close this window and return to the previous one.
+1. Click **Add** to close this window and return to the previous one.
 1. Go to the **Security** tab and fill the fields with the information retrieved from the `credentials` JSON object.
     * *Username*: `API_KEY`, as in `credentials.apiKey`.
     * *Password*: `API_TOKEN`, as in `credentials.apiToken`.
-1. Click **Update** to close this window and return to the previous one.
+1. Click **Add** to close this window and return to the previous one.
 1. Back to the **Properties** tab, fill the rest of the fields with the information below.
     * *Topic*: `iot-2/type/DEV_TYPE/id/DEV_ID/evt/accel/fmt/json`.
     * *QoS*: `2`.